Phoenix Suns Hire Utah Jazz Assistant Coach Igor Kokoskov — May Target Luka Doncic In NBA Draft

 The first choice made was by the Phoenix Suns, who decided to fire assistant coach Ty Corbin, while removing both he and interim coach Jay Triano’s names from consideration for the coaching vacancy (courtesy of NBC Sports).

 By taking Corbin and Triano out of the picture, the Phoenix Suns were able to hire Igor Kokoskov.
-The Suns’ new head coach brcomes the first-ever NBA head coach born outside of North America.
+The Suns’ new head coach becomes the first-ever NBA head coach born outside of North America.

 The other decision which likely led to the hiring of Igor Kokoskov was made by top NBA draft prospect Luka Doncic.